Santa Rosa, Nueva Ecija: Geography

+Santa Rosa is 23 km from the provincial capital Palayan, and 107 km from the country's capital city of Manila.

 Barangays

 Santa Rosa is politically subdivided into 33 barangays.
+Each barangay consists of seven puroks and some have sitios.

-The Punong Barangay heads the Barangay Government and he/she is assisted by the Barangay Kagawads (Councilors).
-There is also a Barangay Secretary, Barangay Treasurer, Hepe ng Tanod (Chief), Barangay Tanods, Barangay Health Workers, Day Care Worker in every barangay.
-In 2018, SK Chairpersons and SK Kagawads were elected.
-The SK Chairperson became a member of the Sangguniang Barangay.
+The Barangay Captain/Chairman heads the Barangay Government, assisted by the Barangay Kagawads (Councilors).
+There is also a Barangay Secretary, Barangay Treasurer, Hepe ng Tanod (Chief), Barangay Tanods, Barangay Health Workers and BNS, Day Care Worker in every barangay.
+There is a chapter of the Liga ng Barangay at Santa Rosa, as well as SK Federation President.
+The BHWs and Day Care Workers have an organization at the municipal-level.